enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

         :resolution: The resolution of the glyph created.
-Forspheres, for instance, this is the number ofdivisions along theta and phi.
+For spheres, for instance, this is the number of divisions along theta and phi.